 Many new construction homes are production houses built in large volume by homebuilding companies.
 These generally aren’t considered custom homes, even though they come with plenty of personalized options.

-A true custom home means the buyers obtained financing to purchase land and hired a builder, and often an architect as well, to construct a home especially for them.
+A true custom home means the buyers obtained financing to purchase land and hired a builder, and often hire an architect for design as well, to construct a home especially for them.
 In that case, the lender generally will require a larger down payment since the house doesn’t exist yet.

 When a buyer is responsible for financing the construction costs, as is required with custom homes, buyers tend to use a construction-to-permanent loan.
 The terms of this loan set the requirements for a higher down payment than an existing new-build home.